RTXteam/RTX/deploy/preview/README.md

 ## How it works

-The flow below is the full rebuild.
-A redeploy of a preview that is still running usually takes the shorter path described in the next section.
+The flow below is the full rebuild that `/deploy` runs. `/redeploy` takes the shorter path described in **What /redeploy does** below.

 ```
-  PR comment "/deploy"  or  Actions "Run workflow"
+  PR comment "/deploy" or "/redeploy"  or  Actions "Run workflow"
               |
               v
   +------------------------------------+